Types of life insurance Understanding the Basics and Beyond

 Term life insurance is a type of life insurance that provides coverage for a specific period of time, typically ranging from 10 to 30 years.
 If the insured individual passes away during the term of the policy, a death benefit is paid out to the beneficiaries.

-READ How to make smart financial decisions A Guide to Financial Success
+READ How to build wealth in your 20s A Guide to Financial Success

 Features and Benefits of Term Life Insurance